The 10 best places in Vancouver to watch the leaves turn colour this fall

 Whether you like it or not, the days of summer weather are soon behind us.

-September 22 marks the first official day of fall, and one of the most wonderful parts of the season is watching the trees change colour from various shades of green, to seemingly millions of shades of golden yellow, orange, red and brown, as chlorophyll production slows down.
+September 22 marked the first official day of fall and one of the most wonderful parts of the season is watching the trees change colour from various shades of green to seemingly millions of shades of golden yellow, orange, red, and brown as chlorophyll production slows down.

 Vancouver might just be one of the most beautiful places in the world to experience the fall season, and we’ve put together a list of the best places to experience that fall magic.